tarunkumar519/pocket-id-portal/README.md

 ## Overview

+> [!WARNING]
+> This project is meant to be an example of how API Keys can be used to build certain things using information from PocketID

 The Pocket ID Portal provides a user-friendly interface for accessing and managing applications that use Pocket ID for authentication.
 It offers a seamless single sign-on experience with secure OIDC authentication flow.

 ## Features